ChrisPenner/ChrisPenner.github.io/site/posts/expressiveness-spectrum.md

 myProgram =
   let msgKind =
         Selective.matchS
+          -- The list of values our program has explicit branches for.
+          -- These are the values which will be used to crawl codepaths when -- analysing your program using `Over`.
-          -- All the valid values we expect and should consider during static analysis (Selective.cases ["friendly", "mean"])
+          (Selective.cases ["friendly", "mean"])
           -- The action we run to get the input readLine
           -- What to do with each input
           ( \case
-              "friendly" -> writeLine ("Hello! what is your name?") *> readLine "mean" -> writeLine ("Hey doofus, what do you want?
-Too late.
-I deleted your hard-drive.
-How do you feel about that?") *> deleteMyHardDrive *> readLine
+              "friendly" -> writeLine ("Hello! what is your name?") *> readLine "mean" ->
+                let msg = unlines [ "Hey doofus, what do you want?"
+                                  , "Too late.
+I deleted your hard-drive."
+                                  , "How do you feel about that?"
+                                  ]
-              -- This can't actually happen.
+                 in writeLine msg *> deleteMyHardDrive *> readLine -- This can't actually happen.
               _ -> error "impossible"
           )